If you dislike marketing or simply find it a frustrating waste of time and money, this is written especially for you.

 - Marketing is the cause of all those repetitive commercials that ruin every piece of media we consume.

-This begs the question: How do you grow your business without marketing?
+So, how do you grow your business without marketing?

 Drop marketing.
 Replace it with something better